 “Using the aluminum hull, the solid foam collars [and] the unique performance designs of the hulls,” Schwarz says, “they were able to put together a boat that was night-and-day ahead of anything else out there.”

 Around 2009, SAFE Boats started chasing after larger vessel contracts: 60-foot, 65-foot and, their biggest to date, the 85-foot Mark VI for the U.S. Navy.
 The Mark VI, an all-aluminum patrol boat that’s used in near-shore operations, is one of the only SAFE Boats that does not have the collar.
 It looks more like a Navy boat, said Schwarz, or like a WWII patrol boat on steroids.

 The big growth period for the company was between 2002 and 2009.
-One of its triggers was September 11, and the U.S.’s subsequent concerns about port and coastline security.
+One of its triggers was 9/11, and the country’s subsequent concerns about port and coastline security.

-If you’re wondering, SAFE Boats does sell recreational boats — although Schwarz said it’s only about five per year.
+If you’re wondering, SAFE Boats does sell recreational boats, although Schwarz says those represent only about 5 percent of the brand’s business.
 They can range anywhere from 25 to 44 feet, from a rugged fishing boat to a dive boat that can be used in combination with a monster yacht.
-As for price, they can range from $100,000 to $1.5 million and up.
+They can range in price from $100,000 to $1.5 million and up.

 SAFE Boats are all made in America.
 They have two production facilities in Washington state: one in Tacoma, which is dedicated to building the the Mark VI, and their main facility in Bremerton, where they build everything else.
 So while people say that manufacturing in the U.S. is dying, and that the country can’t compete on exports, Schwarz said SAFE Boats is a testament to the opposite.